Threetangle in the XY-model class with a non-integrable field background: Results for non-zero alpha

 We do not show curves for higher values of $\gamma$ and refer to a forthcoming publication\cite{longer-version}.
 However, the only behavior which survives there is the quick decay to about one order of magnitude from the maximum value for vanishing $\alpha$\cite{longer-version}.
 There is no reasonably large $\tau_3$ any longer.
 The region of strictly absent $\tau_3$ is slightly enlarged from $h=0.1$ at $\gamma=0.1$ to $h=0.3$ for $\gamma=0.5$ for being reduced again for larger values of $\gamma$.
-They could be still used as sensitive entanglement switch with the orientation of the magnetic field.
+Systems with an anisotropy parameter of above $0.5$ could be still used as sensitive entanglement switch with the orientation of the magnetic field.

 We compare the results with the lower bound from GHZ-symmetric states\cite{eltschka2012entanglement,siewert2012quantifying} in Fig.~\ref{fig:tau3-alpha-comparison}.
 For higher values of $\gamma$ and in the limit of $\alpha\to\pi/2$ it approximates our results well with more pronounced under-estimations for small values of $\alpha$ where our result turns to a provably exact value\cite{LOSU,KENNLINIE}.
-Inaccuracies in the algorithm are mainly due to $(1,2)$ and $(2,2)$ decompositions, which would result in invisible changes on the scale of the tangle.
+Inaccuracies in the algorithm are mainly due to the convexification of $(1,2)$ and $(2,2)$ decompositions, which would result in invisible changes on the scale of the tangle.
 These under-estimations of the lower bound have been first noticed and outlined in Ref.~\cite{osterloh2016exact}.
 For smaller values of $\gamma$ and in particular for the XX-model, it fails to predict the finite value of $\sqrt{\tau_3}$ also for higher values of $\alpha$ which could gain experimental relevance.
-There the model is apparently sufficiently off the GHZ-symmetric case.
+There the model is apparently sufficiently far from the GHZ-symmetric case.

 {\em Conclusions --} The transverse XY models have been studied theoretically in a symmetry breaking field of given strength but with a deviation angle $\alpha$ from transversality.
-The model has been analysed for four sites, which provides a standard situation where the density matrix on three sites is strictly of rank 2 and therefore is accessible to a quasi-exact treatment.
+The model has been analysed for four sites, which provides a standard situation where the density matrix on three sites is strictly of rank 2 and therefore it is accessible to a quasi-exact treatment.
 The measure of entanglement is the genuine multipartite SL-entanglement, measured here by the square root of the threetangle.